-Mahé is the largest island of Seychelles and the place where most tourists arrive.
-While some choose to spend their holiday on other Seychellen islands and visit Mahé only on a day trip, I dare to say that Mahé deserves much more attention.
+Mahé is the largest island and the gateway to Seychelles Islands.
+While some tourists choose to spend their holiday on other Seychellen islands and visit Mahé only on a day trip, I dare to say that Mahé deserves much more attention.
 It is a gorgeous island with so much to offer: beautiful sandy beaches, lovely coastal roads and trekking routes, great takeaways, and friendly people.

 My recommendation would be to spend at least five nights on Mahé, rent a car, discover everything that this island has to offer, and indulge in the local cuisine served by many takeaways on the route.
 I hope this guide to Mahé Island in Seychelles will help you organize your holiday better!

-We stayed at Fler Payanke Apartment, near Anse Royale, and from there we explored the whole island, choosing a different route every day.
+We stayed at Fler Payanke Apartment, near Anse Royale, and from here we explored the whole island, choosing a different route every day.
 This place is a hidden gem, surrounded by nature.
 Beautiful, big, open space apartment with everything you wish for: a fully equipped kitchen, a big walk-in shower, and a great terrace!
 We especially loved the evenings spent on the patio and the silence.

 Renting a Car on Mahe Island